-A maximum eight year two week investment offering a potential gross investment return of 11.25% per annum, for each completed year that the Plan has been in force from year 1.
+A maximum seven-year three-week investment offering a potential gross investment return of 10% payable for each year in force from year 1.
 The capital and investment return are linked to the performance of the FTSE 100 Index and S&P 500 Index.

 Meteor Asset Management (MAM) is the Plan Manager for all investments in Meteor Structured Products.
 Meteor's aim is to provide transparency throughout the term of all of plans and products, with a focus on product literature that is clear and enables investors to easily understand each plan.

 Their sister company, Meteor Investment Management (MIM) handles all administration and safekeeping of client assets, a responsibility also entrusted to them by a number of other plan providers.
 Both companies are authorised and regulated by the Financial Conduct Authority.

 Meteor Asset Management Limited: Financial Services Register Number 459325.
 Meteor Investment Management: Financial Services Register Number 496880.

 All investments carry risk.
 It is identifying those risks, understanding how they may affect an investment and assessing whether an investment is suitable for your circumstances that is important.